Poppy Season in the Antelope Valley, California 2025

 Best time: late February–early May (peak in late March–early April)

-Antelope Valley Poppy Reserve is located in the western Mojave Desert at 2,624 to 2,925 ft (800 to 900 m), so get ready for a high desert environment.
-Besides wicked winds, the air temperatures may range largely during a day, thus, layered clothing will be useful.
+Antelope Valley Poppy Reserve is located in the western Mojave Desert at 2,624 to 2,925 ft (800 to 900 m), so prepare for a high desert environment.
+Besides wicked winds, the air temperatures may range largely during the day, thus, layered clothing will be useful.
 Besides, you'll need more water than you imagine, so better take extra supplies.

-It goes without saying that poppies are not allowed to be collected.
+Poppies are not allowed to be collected.
 Anyway, they would wilt at once, and the seeds necessary for the next crop would be wasted.
-In fact, as this is a state reserve, everything within its territory is protected, including every grass blade and tiniest stone.
+As this is a state reserve, everything within its territory is protected, including every grass blade and tiniest stone.
 Also, make sure that your vehicle doesn't go off the main road.
-And note that dogs and other pets aren't allowed in the reserve.
+Note that dogs and other pets aren't allowed in the reserve.
 If you see any, it must be one of the local staff's trained dogs.

 Rattlesnakes are also protected for they regulate the local rodent population, that would otherwise have eaten all the poppies.
 These snakes aren't aggressive, but they dislike being bothered.
 They rattle their tails to warn you about their presence, but you should be cautious yourselves.
 So walk slowly across the fields and be careful where you step.